 His ears are long and flat but do not go past his jaw.
-It is the hair on his ears that make them look much longer than they are.
+It is the hair on his ears that makes them look much longer than they are.
 His eyes are large, bold, and cheeky.

 Coat & Colors

 The Pekingese’s coat is a distinctive feature of his.
 You can see why many people think he is part lion!
 He has a double-coat that is thick and dense.
 The undercoat is soft and wooly.
 His outercoat is long, straight, and coarse in texture.
 It is longer and particularly thick around his neck and shoulders compared to the rest of his body.

 Overall, his coat touches the floor.
 Feathering fur is found around the ears and the tail.
 If you want to show your Pekingese for conformation, you should not overly trim your Peke.

 Many owners who do not show their Peke will trim the hair shorter to make his coat more manageable.
 The Peke has many coat colors to choose from.
 Officially recognized colors are biscuit, black, black and tan, cream, fawn, fawn sable, gray, red, red sable, and white.